marcgg/marcgg.github.com/manager-readme.md

 - I tend to repeat myself.
 There might be a lot of people in the team, and I might forget I already told you about something.
 I might also think that it's a point important enough to be constantly repeated.
 If it becomes annoying, don't hesitate to let me know and I'll stop for this particular topic :)

-- I can have strong opinions, and I don't shy away from heated debates.
-I actually can quickly get carried away talking about an interesting topic.
-When discussing I'm always "attacking" ideas, not people.
-However some can feel like it becomes a criticism of themselves.
-That's never my intention, but I get that it can be perceived this way, so don't hesitate to tell me if I'm too intense.

 - I'm quite pessimistic by nature about the future.
 This doesn't mean that I don't believe in what we are trying to do, I simply tend to mostly see the flaws and improvements rather than the good side of things.
 This helps in anticipating issues, but can give a bad vibe to some.

 - I often ask open-ended questions about a number of topics.
 It's always a conversation, not a test.
 There is no "right" answer, even if I have an opinion about what we should be doing.